varshakrishnakumar/Bifurcation-Theory-Examination/overview.md

 [^7]: Song, H., Wang, Q., and Jiang, W., “Stability and Hopf bifurcation of a computer virus model with infection delay and recovery delay,” Journal of Applied Mathematics: https://www.hindawi.com/journals/jam/2014/929580/#EEq1.2.

 While the present research on computer virus models is detailed, most models do not completely explain all dynamics of the ODE models of computer viruses.
-Predictably, there are numerous unreviewd factors that could affect computer virus models.
+Predictably, there are numerous unreviewed factors that could affect computer virus models.

 ### III.B.
 Bifurcation Principles Applied to Astrophysics